Swiss-cheese models and the Dyer-Roeder approximation: Geometric optics in curved space-time

 Now suppose that the observer wishes to measure the size and the shape of the light beam.
 For that purpose, he must use a (spatial) screen orthogonal to the line of sight.
 This screen is spanned by the so-called Sachs basis $(s_A^\mu)_{A\in\{1,2\}}$, defined by

 and by the transport property \eqref{eq:transport_Sachs} below.
-The projections $\xi_A \define s_A^\mu \xi_\mu$ indicate the relative position, on the oberver's screen, of the light points corresponding to two neighboring rays separated by $\xi^\mu$.
+The projections $\xi_A \define s_A^\mu \xi_\mu$ indicate the relative position, on the observer's screen, of the light points corresponding to two neighbouring rays separated by $\xi^\mu$.
 Thus, it encodes all the information about the size and shape of the beam.

 Consider a family of observers $u^\mu(v)$, along the beam, who wants to follow the evolution of the shape of the beam (typically for shear measurements).
 For that purpose, they must all use the ``same'' Sachs basis, in order to avoid any spurious rotation of the pattern observed on the screens.
 This is ensured by a partial parallel transportation